 If you are a hotel and restaurant supply retailer, you want to sell brands like Eagle and GET, as they are the brands offering the greatest number of unique products.

 Most Price Competitive Hotel and Restaurant Supply Brands

 Flash products were the most competitive and had the highest number of price changes during our data collection period.
 We recorded almost four million price changes on 7,940 products.
-This means they are making price changes on one product approximately 500 times on average.
+This means according to Pricing intelligence insights, they are making price changes on one product approximately 500 times on average.
 Eagle, who has the largest variety of products, only had 58,000 price changes on 10,224 products, which gives them an average of 58 price changes per SKU.